Keyboard shortcuts

 mock

-Returns static responses.
+Returns static or interpolated responses.
 Useful for health checks, stubs, and testing.

 x-barbacane-dispatch: